 Research at the Physics Graduate School

-Research in Physics is carried out by more than 3,000 researchers, engineers and technicians in some forty laboratories on the Paris-Saclay campus.
-It brings together a very wide range of scientific and technical professions and expertise.
-It is carried out within multiple collaborations, in the broader Paris area, nationally, Europe-wide or worldwide, and gives rise to numerous synergies with the local and national industrial network.
-One of the specific features of Physics at Université Paris-Saclay also lies in the number and diversity of platforms and major research instruments at the cutting edge of what is being done in the world, and which enjoy a very high national and international visibility.
-Locally, these research centres participate in the training of a thousand master's and doctoral students.
+Research is conducted by more than 3,000 researchers, engineers and technicians in some forty laboratories on the Paris-Saclay campus.
+They bring together a very wide range of scientific and technical expertise and professions.
+They are carried out within multiple collaborations, in Ile-de-France, nationally, Europe or worldwide, and give rise to numerous synergies with the local and national industrial sector.
+One of the specificities of Paris-Saclay Physics is also the number and diversity of platforms and large research instruments at the cutting edge of what is being done in the world and which have a very high national and international profile.
+Locally, this research contributes to the training of a thousand master's students and doctoral candidates.

-Research in Physics at Université Paris-Saclay is organised into three thematic pillars: Physics of Waves & Matter (PhOM: Physique des Ondes et de la Matière), Physics of the 2 Infinities (P2I: Physique des 2 Infinis), Astrophysics.
+Research in physics at Paris-Saclay is organized into three thematic areas: Physics of Waves and Matter (PhOM), Physics of the 2 Infinites (P2I), and Astrophysics.

 Physics of Waves & Matter (PhOM)